 Our warning to “go upstream” before evaluating claims is particularly important with sponsored content.
 For instance, a lot of time on a site you’ll see “headlines” like these, which I pulled from a highly regarded technology magazine:

 Look at the headline in the upper left corner.
 Are lawmakers really concerned about this insane military scope?
 Maybe.
 But note that Network World is not making this claim.
 Instead, the ZeroTac Tactical Scope company is making the claim:

-Sponsored content isn’t always purely an advertisement.
+However, sponsored content isn’t always purely an advertisement.
 Sometimes it provides helpful information.
 This piece below, for example, is an in-depth look at some current industry trends in information technology.

 You can see how this is not just an issue with political news, but will be an issue in your professional life as well.
 If you go to work in a technology field and portray this article to your boss as “something I read on InfoWorld”, you’re doing a grave disservice to your company.
-Portraying a vendor-biased take as a neutral InfoWorld take is a mistake you might come to regret.
+Portraying a vendor-biased perspective as a neutral InfoWorld perspective is a mistake you might come to regret.